Osaka: Meiji to Heisei period

 During World War II, Osaka came under air raids in 1945 by the United States Army Air Forces as part of the air raids on Japan.
 On March 13, 1945, a total of 329 Boeing B-29 Superfortress heavy bombers took part in the raid against Osaka.
 According to an American prisoner of war who was held in the city, the air raid took almost the entire night and destroyed 25 sqmi of the city.
 The U.S. bombed the city again twice in June 1945 and again on August 14, a day before Japan's surrender.

-In the decades after World War II, the reconstruction plan and the industriousness of its inhabitants ensured Osaka even greater prosperity than it had before the war.
-Osaka's population regrew to more than three million in the 1960s when large-scale prefectural suburbanization began and doubled to six million by the 1990s.
-The factories were rebuilt and trade revived, the city were developed rapidly it became a major multicultural and financial center in the postwar period between the 1950s and the 1980s, it is known as the "Chicago and Toronto of the Orient".
+In the decades following World War II, Osaka's reconstruction efforts and the industriousness of its residents brought the city even greater prosperity than before the war.
+Its population surpassed three million in the 1960s, initiating large-scale suburbanization within the prefecture, and eventually doubled to six million by the 1990s.
+With factories rebuilt and trade revived, Osaka rapidly developed into a major multicultural and financial center from the 1950s through the 1980s.
 Osaka Prefecture was chosen as the venue for the prestigious Expo '70, the first world's fair ever held in an Asian country.
 Since then, numerous international events have been held in Osaka, including the 1995 APEC Summit.

 The modern municipality, which when it was established in 1889 occupied an area of just 15 km2 including the districts of Chūō and Nishi, following three successive expansions has reached an area of 222 km2.
 It was one of the first cities in Japan to obtain designated city status in 1956.

 21st century to present

 The plan to reorganize Osaka and its province into a metropolis like Tokyo met with stiff opposition in some municipalities, particularly the highly populated Sakai.
 He then fell back on a project that included the suppression of the 24 wards of Osaka, thus dividing the city into 5 new special districts with a status similar to that of the 23 Special wards of Tokyo.
 It was introduced by former mayor Tōru Hashimoto, leader of the reform party Osaka Restoration Association which he founded.
-The referendum of May 17, 2015 called in Osaka for the approval of this project saw the narrow victory of no, and consequently Hashimoto announced his withdrawal from politics.
+The May 2015 referendum for the approval of this project saw the narrow victory of no, and consequently Hashimoto announced his withdrawal from politics.
 A second referendum for a merger into 4 semi-autonomous wards was narrowly voted down by 692,996 (50.6%).

 According to the Forbes list of The World's Most Expensive Places To Live 2009, Osaka was the second most expensive in the world after Tokyo.
 By 2020 it slipped to 5th rank of most expensive cities.

-On March 7, 2014, the 300-meter tall Abeno Harukas opened, which is the tallest skyscraper in Japan surpassing the Yokohama Landmark Tower in Yokohama, until it was surpassed by the 330-meter tall Azabudai Hills Main Tower in Tokyo since 2022.
+In March 2014, the 300-metre tall Abeno Harukas opened, which became the tallest building in Japan (surpassing the Yokohama Landmark Tower in Yokohama), until it was in turn surpassed by the 330-metre tall Azabudai Hills Main Tower in Tokyo following its completion in 2022.